-Level 1 RCT or quasi-experimental Based on 2 of 5 participants winning awards.
-This is only Level 2 Pre-post or cross-sectional anecdotal evidence gathered from conversation with the Level 3 Point-in-time study winners.
-Winners of previous editions are invited to the ne year's edition of the Green Chemistry Conference to prese Level 4 Performance metrics /stats on the progress of their project.
-Level 5 Anecdotal evidence
+Based on 2 of 5 participants winning awards.
+This is only anecdotal evidence gathered from conversation with the winners.
+Winners of previous editions are invited to the next year's edition of the Green Chemistry Conference to present on the progress of their project.

-Demonstrates agriculture techniques for novel crops Demonstrates sustainable-agriculture techniques for novel climate conditions 2.
-Demonstrates sustainable-agriculture techniques for novel climate conditions 3.
-Advocates for small and/or rural communities' adaptation needs 4.
-Encourages dairy and meat farms to transition to less intensive modes of production 5.
-Encourages various industries (aviation, auto, manufacturing) to adopt emissions-reducing policies Program Intensity
+- 1. Demonstrates agriculture techniques for novel crops - 2.
+Demonstrates sustainable-agriculture techniques for novel climate conditions - 3.
+Advocates for small and/or rural communities' adaptation needs - 4.
+Encourages dairy and meat farms to transition to less intensive modes of production - 5.
+Encourages various industries (aviation, auto, manufacturing) to adopt emissions-reducing policies